shopware5/devdocs/source/designers-guide/configuration-using-theme-php/index.md

 ![Custom fieldset layout](custom-fieldset-layout.png)

 <div class="alert alert-info">
-If you'd like to learn more about the layout options which can be used in the attributes array you can take a look at the <a href="https://docs.sencha.com/extjs/4.1.1/#!/api">ExtJs documentation</a>.
+If you'd like to learn more about the layout options which can be used in the attributes array, you can take a look at the <a href="https://docs.sencha.com/extjs/4.1.1/#!/api">ExtJs documentation</a>.
 </div>

 ## Creating a blank theme configuration